 - Shared interest: It is important that friends share some common interests.
 Things they like to do, places they like to go, and other people they like to be with are some ways to share common interests.

 - Shared beliefs: Friendship in marriage must share some common beliefs.
 They may differ on some things, but overall they will agree on their basic philosophies of life.

 - Shared life rhythm: Friendship in marriage is about the dance and the rhythm you dance to.
 It’s about doing life together in a way that creates a partnership.

 - Shared goals: Moving in a certain direction toward certain goals you are reaching for will build unity in your relationship.

-Finally one last thing I would add to this post is the importance of prayer.
-If your marriage is struggling from a lack of friendship then the place to start is with prayer.
+Finally, one last thing I would add to this post is the importance of prayer.
+If your marriage is struggling with a lack of friendship then the place to start is with prayer.

 - Pray privately for yourself asking God to show you what you can do to improve this in your marriage.
 Every marriage is unique and what God gives you to do may be different than what He gives someone else to do.